 Atlanta, Georgia 30326

-- Today, we embark on a new chapter of nursing eduction with the creation of the partnership with the Covenant School of Nursing.
-This partnership will benefit the Covenant student towards accomplishment of the BSN degree with an almost seamless transition to LCU.
+In 2011, a new chapter of nursing education began with the creation of the partnership with Covenant School of Nursing.
+This partnership benefits the Covenant student towards accomplishment of the BSN degree with an almost seamless transition to LCU.
 The strength of this partnership is the ability of the Covenant graduate to easily complete the BSN requirements as they work full time in only 2-3 semesters.
 The outcome is a highly marketable nurse with strong clinical experience and the advanced nursing education in theory, community health and leadership/management.

 Contact Patti Venegas or one of our program Directors for more information!